-Furthermore, education attainment displayed a positive and statistically significant impact on youth self-employment (β =0.009, p=0.009).
-As its coefficient (β) =0.009, it highlights that if a young people education level increased by 1unit, self-employment increases by 0.009.
-These results are in line with the findings of Dvouelety (2018) who found out that education attainment has a positive and significant impact on the decision to become self-employed.
-However, these findings diverge from Sattar et al. (2019) who found out that the more education attainment increases the more the intention to become self-employment decreases.
-Furthermore, these findings are supported by the theory of human capital theory which emphasize that education helps individuals to identify opportunities and go for them (Asonike, 2019)
+Furthermore, education attainment displayed a positive and statistically significant impact on youth self-employment (β = 0.007, p= 0.009).
+As its coefficient (β) = 0.009, it highlights that if a young people education level increased by 1unit, self-employment increases by 0.
+009. These findings are in line with the findings of Dvouelety (2018), who found that education attainment has a positive and significant impact on the decision to become self-employed.
+However, these findings diverge from Sattar et al. (2019), who found out that the more education attainment increases, the more the intention to become self-employed decreases.
+Furthermore, these findings are supported by the theory of human-capital, which emphasizes that education helps individuals to identify opportunities and go for them (Asonike, 2019).

-Youths prior experience showed a positive influence on youths' self-employment but it was not statistically significant ((β =0.001, p=0.711).
-As the p value is greater than 0.05, it implies that according to this study, it has no effect on youths' engagement into self-employment.
+Youth's prior experience showed a positive influence on their self-employment but it was not statistically significant ($\beta = 0.001$, p = 0.711).
+As the p value is greater than

+0.05, it implies that, according to this study, it has no effect on youths' engagement in self-employment.

-Finally, skills displayed a positive and statistically significant impact on youth selfemployment ($\beta = 0.009$, p=0.017).
-As its coefficient (β) =0.009, it highlights that if a young people's skills increased by 1unit, self-employment increases by 0.009.
-Thes results go in the same stream as the findings of Ike (2023) who found out that skills acquisition significantly impacts youth empowerment and consequently youth selfemployment.
+Finally, skills displayed a positive and statistically significant impact on youth self-employment (β = 0.009, p= 0.017).
+As its coefficient (β) =0.009, it highlights that if a young person's skills increase by 1unit, self-employment increases by 0.009.
+These findings go in the same stream as the findings of Ike (2023), who found out that skills acquisition significantly impacts youth empowerment and consequently youth self-employment.